 -

-Optimization tips: Moderate shrinkage and slow cooling for better adhesion between layers.
+Optimization tips: Moderate retraction and slow cooling for better inter-layer adhesion.

 -

-Post-treatment: If the parts become deformed during annealing, hold them with sand or salt to preserve the shape.
+Post-processing: If parts warp during annealing, hold them down with sand or salt to preserve the shape.

 -

-Storage: Keep the filament in a dry place, as PLA can absorb moisture over time.
+Storage: Store filament in a dry place, as PLAs can absorb moisture over time.

 Summary

 When your project requires more than standard PLA, choose our Canadian HTPLA.
-It combines the ease of printing of PLA with the strength and heat resistance of an engineering-grade material, making this filament an ideal choice for functional, heat-resistant parts and durable applications.
+It combines the printing simplicity of PLA with the robustness and thermal resistance of an engineering-grade material, making this filament an ideal choice for functional, heat-resistant parts and durable-use applications.